Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: PROPOSED METHOD

 \subsection{Simplified MB-ERIL}

-Here we show two implementations of MB-ERIL by removing some components.
+Here we show two simplified MB-ERIL implementations by removing some components.
 One is MB-ERIL without training the discriminators, which trains $r$, $V$, and $Q$ by the maximum likelihood method instead of minimizing \eqref{eq:loss_D}.
 The loss function is given by

 The first term of the right-hand side of (1) corresponds to model cloning, and the third term is the regularizer, which resembles SQIL.
 We call this approach Entropy-Regularized Model and Behavior Cloning (ERMBC).